Differences in Edge Computing Hardware – Six Characteristics you Need to Know

 It’s also important to note that constantly running the system at max performance decreases the longevity of the system.
 The right mix of performance and cooling is critical for reliability and cost management.

-Understanding the traits of edge computers and balancing them against your application needs helps narrow your search.
-But, it isn’t the only factor affecting hardware selection.
+Now that you understand the characteristics and categories of edge computing hardware, you are better equipped to balance them against your application needs.
+But, there is a lot more to consider for your hardware selection.
 Check out our comprehensive hardware checklist to make sure you don’t miss any details when selecting an IoT or edge PC.

 When you’re ready, contact the experts at OnLogic.
 We want to hear your requirements and help you choose the best edge computing hardware for your tough environment.